HamiltonMultimedia/hello-world/README.md

 The further I go the more convoluted it gets.
 People around me are behaving kind strange.
 I'm not quite sure why.
+I relly try to maintain a positive attitude and outlook on life.